armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 * Add certificate(s) so that our ingress controller can use them
 * Configure the ingress(es) so that NGINX (or the load balancer in front of NGINX, or your alternative ingress controller) terminates TLS using the certificate(s)
-* Update Spinnaker to be aware of the new TLS endpoints, by replacing `http` by `https` for the override base url's in the previous section.
+* Update Spinnaker to be aware of the new TLS endpoints, by replacing `http` by `https` to override the base URLs in the previous section.

 ## Next Steps